jtboyman/daily-planner/README.md

 This project's CSS and heading were given ahead of time.

 ### Added Features
--Today's date appears in the header
+- Today's date appears in the header
--Text area display to input tasks
+- Text area display to input tasks
--Save task functionality so tasks reload on refresh -CSS update for more responsive/aesthetically appealing save button -Color-coded blocks by hour to show where you are in the day, updates automatically
+- Save task functionality so tasks reload on refresh
+- CSS update for more responsive/aesthetically appealing save button
+- Color-coded blocks by hour to show where you are in the day, updates automatically

 ## Usage